ghotso/HAS-pCloud-Backup/README.md

 ### Initial Setup

 1. Add the integration via the Home Assistant UI
-2. Enter your pCloud credentials:
+2. You'll be redirected to pCloud's OAuth2 authorization page
-   - **Email**: Your pCloud account email
+3. Log in to your pCloud account and authorize the integration
-   - **Password**: Your pCloud account password
+4. The integration will automatically detect your region (EU or US) from the OAuth callback
-   - **Region**: Select EU or US based on your account's datacenter
+5. The integration will register as a backup agent

-3. The integration will test the connection and automatically register as a backup agent
+**Note:** The integration uses Home Assistant's OAuth2 redirect system.
+If you're setting up your own pCloud OAuth2 app, use the redirect URI: `https://my.home-assistant.io/redirect/oauth` (for Home Assistant Cloud users) or your local Home Assistant instance URL with `/auth/external/callback` path.

 ### Storage Path